polterguy/phosphorusfive/plugins/p5.strings/README.md

   src:regex:/hansen/i
 ```

-The above matches both occurrencies of "Hansen", since the regex we supplied, is created with the "case-insensitive" flag set to true.
-Any regular
+The above matches both occurrencies of _"Hansen"_, since the regex we supplied, is created with the _"case-insensitive"_ flag set to true, du to the
-expressions you wish to use, can be used here, the above is just a simple example.
-Though, if you create very complex regular expressions, containing
+last `/i` part of our regular expression.
+Any regular expressions you wish to use, can be used here.
+The above is just a simple example.
+If you create
-for instance a ":", etc, you might have to put your regular expression value double quotes.
-You can also have your source being any Active Event you wish,
+very complex regular expressions, containing for instance a _":"_, etc, you might have to put your regular expression value double quotes.
+You can also
-that somehow returns one or more valid sources for *[index-of]*.
+have your source being any Active Event you wish, that somehow returns one or more valid sources for **[index-of]**.
 Consider this.

 ```
-_data:Thomas Hansen are the same letter as hansen, thomas SAID Marin sammens index-of:x:/-?value eval
+_data:Hansen are the same letters as hansen, but only one will suffice here index-of:x:/-?value eval
     return:hansen